XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ### Step 3: Creating the Send XRP Page

-Till now, we have created the home page that displays the account and ledger details.
-In this step, we will create the Send XRP page that will allow users to send XRP to another account.
+Now that we've created the home page, we can move on to the "Send XRP" page.
+This is what allows this wallet to manage your account's funds.

 ![Send XRP Page Screenshot](img/js-wallet-send-xrp.png)